ampleforth/AIPs/AIPs/aip-5.md

 #### 3. "Balanced" Sigmoid vs Linear

-We expect that the “balanced” sigmoid supply curve will cause the Ampleforth network to  spend a more balanced amount of time between expansion and contraction, and avert prolonged contraction periods.
+We expect that the “balanced” sigmoid supply curve will cause the Ampleforth network to react symmetrically to relative demand signals, and eliminate the bias towards prolonged contraction periods.

 <img src="../assets/aip-5/combined_latexchart_withdeviation.png" alt="drawing" width="100%"/>